segunsub/express-pet-editor/README.md

 Fork and Clone down this repo.
 Run `npm install` to install dependecies.
 Run `npm start` to start the app and view it on port 8000.

 ## Starter Code
 You are building a pet editor for a local animal shelter.
-However, this animal shelter will always have **exactly 3 pets** avlaiable for adoption.
+However, this animal shelter will always have **exactly 3 pets** avaliable for adoption.
 You are to build the following features.

 ## Increment Likes for a Pet
 There needs to be some way to increment the Like Count of a pet.
 Once a pet's like count is incremented, you should redirect to the home page.